mylivn-gmbh/jobs/pr-manager.md

+We are looking for you!

-## PR Manager (M/W)
+## PR MANAGER (M/W)

-### Full Time — Munich, Germany

-### Mylivn - Your Lifestyle Social Network

-## Who we are

-Mylivn is a lifestyle social network where creators have the freedom to influence their own experience.
-It provides a place for everyone to run their own channel in a community where being active means being seen.

-It’s like your own app within our app – a place to share your way of “livn”.

-Mylivn was founded in 2015 and is based in Munich, Germany.
+Mylivn is a social network for modern creative minds with multiple passions.
+Our mission is to inspire genuine creativity and authentic connections.
+We have a team of enthusiastic and creative doers from all over the world, and we’re always looking for new talents.

+Join us on our mission to transform social media!

+## Your profile
+- Previous working experience as Public Relations Specialist for minimum of 3 years.
+- BSc/BA in PR, communications, journalism or similar relevant field.
+- A proven track record of successful PR campaigns.
+- Excellent communication, presentation and leadership skills.
+- Outstanding organizational and time management skills.
+- Aptitude in presentation and public speaking.
+- Attention to detail.

 ## Your roles
 - Plan, implement and manage public relations programs.
 - Plan and budget for PR events, programs and initiatives.
 - Help in designing and reviewing a variety of promotional and marketing materials.
 - Design and review the online content in media announcements and media kits.
 - Monitor corporate image frequently and ensure it is in compliance with company brand.
 - Check and manage content produced for website and social media channels.
 - Develop and implement PR policies and procedures.
 - Measure and provide reports on each PR campaign.
 - Build long-term relationships with all relevant stakeholders, such as local government, media people, politicians, etc.
 - Produce content for various speeches, events, hearings, etc.

-## Your profile
--	Previous working experience as Public Relations Specialist for minimum of 3 years.
--	BSc/BA in PR, communications, journalism or similar relevant field.
--	A proven track record of successful PR campaigns.
--	Excellent communication, presentation and leadership skills.
--	Outstanding organizational and time management skills.
--	Aptitude in presentation and public speaking.
--	Attention to detail.

-## What we offer
+## Benefits
--	A crucial role in a highly motivated and talented team.
+- A modern, open-plan office in the heart of a thriving business district in Munich
--	Independent work and experience in an innovative, rapidly growing company.
--	Flat team structure with open communication.
+- Small, well-structured teams with international colleagues
--	Multicultural and English-speaking environment.
+- Non-hierarchical structure and a fast decision-making process
+- The opportunity to take part in developing a new social network
+- Barbeque parties on our rooftop terrace
+- A chill zone with a PlayStation, books and free drinks

+Send your application to hr@mylivn.com

+## JOIN US!